Skip to main content

 Merida is an ideal home base for visiting the Riviera Maya and the Yucatan.Photo credit: ecstk22 / Shutterstock

-One of the best places to visit in Mexico, Merida combines rich cultural offerings, a relaxed and safe vibe, and access to some of the Riviera Maya and the Yucatan’s best archeological zones.
+One of the best places to visit in Mexico, Mérida combines rich cultural offerings, a relaxed and safe vibe, and access to some of the Riviera Maya and the Yucatan’s best archaeological zones—most notably, Chichén Itzá.

-Many families base their vacations in Cancun, a destination that’s a must in every Mexico travel guide but often geared toward spring breakers, not families.
-Choose Merida instead, home to colorful buildings, cultural tours, luxurious haciendas, and cochinita pibil—a dish of marinated pork shoulder that may be even better than the more familiar al pastor.
+Sure, many families base their vacations in Cancún, a destination that’s a must in every Mexico travel guide but is often geared toward spring breakers and adult-only resorts, not necessarily young families.
+So, choose Mérida instead, home to colorful buildings, cultural tours, luxurious haciendas, and cochinita pibil—a dish of marinated pork shoulder that may be even better than the more familiar al pastor.
 Plus, you’re within a few hours of cenotes and ruins galore.

 8. For luxury travelers: Riviera Nayarit